The rapamycin: a drug that can extend the life of dogs

-Rapamycin has been used to prevent organs transplant rejection and some cancer treatments.
+Rapamycin for dogs has been used to prevent organs transplant rejection, some cancer treatments, and hopefully other common symptoms in dogs.
 In addition, it has already been supplied to worms, fruit flies and mice and it worked.

 Regarding dogs, the team of scientists has begun with a group of 32 dogs, a quarter of which is being supplied with a placebo.

 So far there have been no reported severe damages; if some of them is found, any investigation will stop immediately.
+The investigators would also like to treat rescued dogs with rampamycin in order to improve health conditions of abandoned dogs.
 Still, studying aging in these animals take years.